 A Spanish irregular verb may have a different ending or stem change than what is normally seen in Spanish verbs, and these changes will affect how the conjugated form of the verb ends and sounds.

-Below, you’ll see a list of common irregular AR verbs.
-It is difficult to learn these because they are not following formula, as is the case with regular verbs.
+Below, you'll see a list of common irregular AR verbs.
+It is difficult to learn these because they do not follow a formula, so they need to be learned and memorized individually.

 Meaning: to be